Sign up to receive email updates for this page

 Where can I go to get the seasonal flu vaccine?

 Flu vaccine is now available.
 Contact your medical provider for information about getting the flu vaccine.
 Flu vaccine is also available at retail pharmacies and stores.
-You can also check the schedule for the Health System and community-sponsored vaccine clinics:

 I got the flu vaccine last year.
 Do I need to get it again this year?